sakaki-/gentoo-on-rpi-64bit/README.md

 > If, on your system, the microSD card showed up with a path of form `/dev/mmcblk0` instead, then use this as the target, in place of `/dev/sdX`.
 For this naming format, the trailing digit *is* part of the drive name (partitions are labelled as e.g. `/dev/mmcblk0p1`, `/dev/mmcblk0p2` etc.).
 So, for example, you might need to use `xzcat genpi64.img.xz > /dev/mmcblk0 && sync`.

 The above `xzcat` to the microSD card will take some time, due to the decompression (it takes between 10 and 25 minutes on my machine, depending on the microSD card used).
 It should exit cleanly when done - if you get a message saying 'No space left on device', then your card is too small for the image, and you should try again with a larger capacity one.
-> <a name="morespace"></a>Note that on first boot, the image will _automatically_ attempt to resize its root partition (which, in this image, includes `/home`) to fill all remaining free space on the microSD card, by running [this script](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/autoexpand_root_partition.start) (located at `/etc/local.d/autoexpand_root_partition.start`); if you _do not_ want this to happen (for example, because you wish to add extra partitions to the microSD card later yourself), then simply delete the (empty) sentinel file `autoexpand_root_partition` from the `/boot` (i.e., first) microSD card partition, before proceeding.
+> <a id="morespace"></a>Note that on first boot, the image will _automatically_ attempt to resize its root partition (which, in this image, includes `/home`) to fill all remaining free space on the microSD card, by running [this startup service](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-apps/rpi3-init-scripts/files/init.d_autoexpand_root-2); if you _do not_ want this to happen (for example, because you wish to add extra partitions to the microSD card later yourself), then simply **rename** the (empty) sentinel file `autoexpand_root_partition` (in the top level directory of the `vfat` filesystem on the first partition of the microSD card) to `autoexpand_root_none`, before attempting to boot the image for the first time.

-> Please note that if you _do_ choose to manually delete the `autoexpand_root_partition` sentinel file, once booted you will need to (textually) login as root and issue `rc-update add xdm default; service xdm start` to start the `demouser` account graphical login process - it will not start up automatically for you, as it will for users following the default flow.

-## <a name="booting"></a>Booting!
+## <a id="booting"></a>Booting!

 Begin with your RPi3 powered off.
 Remove the current (Raspbian or other) microSD card from the board (if fitted), and store it somewhere safe.

 Next, insert the (Gentoo) microSD card you just wrote the image to into the Pi.
 Apply power.

-You should get the RPi3's standard 'rainbow square' on-screen for about 10 seconds, and then see a text console appear (once the graphics driver has loaded), showing OpenRC starting up.
-On this first boot (unless you have deleted the sentinel file `autoexpand_root_partition` in the microSD card's first partition), the system will, after 20 seconds or so, _automatically resize_ the root partition to fill all remaining free space on the drive, and, having done this, reboot (to [allow the kernel to see](http://unix.stackexchange.com/questions/196435/is-it-possible-to-enlarge-the-partition-without-rebooting) the new partition table).
-You should then see the 'rainbow square' once more, then about 20 seconds of OpenRC startup messages, and then the system will resize its root filesystem.
-Once this is done, it will automatically proceed to start a standard Xfce desktop (logged in automatically to the pre-created `demouser` account):
+You should see the RPi3's standard 'rainbow square' on-screen for about 2 seconds, then the display will go blank for about 10 seconds, and then (once the graphics driver has loaded) a text console will appear, showing OpenRC starting up.
+On this first boot (unless you have renamed the sentinel file `autoexpand_root_partition` in the microSD card's first partition to `autoexpand_root_none`), the system will, after a further 10 seconds or so, _automatically resize_ the root partition to fill all remaining free space on the drive, and, having done this, reboot (to [allow the kernel to see](http://unix.stackexchange.com/questions/196435/is-it-possible-to-enlarge-the-partition-without-rebooting) the new partition table).
+You should then see the 'rainbow square' startup sequence once more, and then the system will resize its root filesystem, to fill the newly enlarged partition.
+Once this is done, it will launch a standard Xfce desktop (logged in automatically to the pre-created `demouser` account):

 <img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/xfce-desktop-small.png" alt="Baseline Xfce desktop" width="960px"/>

 The whole process (from first power on to graphical desktop) should take less than two minutes or so (on subsequent reboots, the resizing process will not run, so it will be faster).

 > The initial **root** password on the image is **raspberrypi64**.
 The password for **demouser** is also **raspberrypi64** (you may need this if e.g. the screen lock comes on; you can also do `sudo su --login root` to get a root prompt at the terminal, without requiring a password).
-The screensaver for `demouser` has been disabled by default on the image.
+These passwords are set by the [`autoexpand-root`](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-apps/rpi3-init-scripts/files/init.d_autoexpand_root-2) startup service.
+Note that the screensaver for `demouser` has been disabled by default on the image.

-> NB - if you have connected a **computer monitor** (not an HTMI TV) to your PI, and the output appears **flickering or distorted**, you should comment out the line `hdmi_drive=2` in the file `config.txt`, located in the microSD-card's first partition (this partition is formatted `FAT` so you should be able to edit it on any PC; alternatively, once running Gentoo, it is available at `/boot/config.txt`).
-Then try booting again.
-For an explanation, please see [these notes](https://www.raspberrypi.org/documentation/configuration/config-txt.md).
+> NB - if your connected computer monitor or TV output appears **flickering or distorted**, you may need to change the settings in the file `config.txt`, located in the microSD-card's first partition (this partition is formatted `vfat` so you should be able to edit it on any PC; alternatively, when booted into the image, it is available at `/boot/config.txt`).
+Any changes made take effect on the next restart.
+For an explanation of the various options available in `config.txt`, please see [these notes](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md) (the [shipped defaults](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-boot/rpi3-64bit-firmware/files/config.txt-1) should work fine for most users, however).

 ## Using Gentoo

 The supplied image contains a fully-configured `~arm64` Gentoo system (*not* simply a [minimal install](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Media#Minimal_installation_CD) or [stage 3](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Media#What_are_stages_then.3F)), with a complete Portage tree already downloaded, so you can immediately perform `emerge` operations etc. Be aware that, as shipped, it uses **UK locale settings, keyboard mapping and timezone**; however, these are easily changed if desired.
 See the Gentoo Handbook ([here](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Base#Timezone) and [here](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/System#Init_and_boot_configuration)) for details.

-The full set of packages (from `/var/lib/portage/world`) in the image may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/world-packages) (note that the version numbers shown in this list are Gentoo ebuilds, but they generally map 1-to-1 onto upstream package versions).
+The `@world` set of packages (from `/var/lib/portage/world`) pre-installed on the image may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/world-packages) (note that the version numbers shown in this list are Gentoo ebuilds, but they generally map 1-to-1 onto upstream package versions).
-> The *full* package lists for the image (including @system and dependencies) may also be viewed, [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/world-all-packages).
+> The *full* package list for the image (which includes @system and dependencies) may also be viewed, [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/world-all-packages).

-The system on the image has been built via a minimal install system and stage 3 from Gentoo (`arm64`, available [here](http://distfiles.gentoo.org/releases/arm/autobuilds/current-stage3-arm64/)), but _all_ binaries (libraries and executables) have been rebuilt to target the Raspberry Pi 3 B's BCM2837 SoC specifically (the `/etc/portage/make.conf` file used on the image may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/make.conf)).
+The system on the image has been built via a minimal install system and stage 3 from Gentoo (`arm64`, available [here](http://distfiles.gentoo.org/releases/arm/autobuilds/current-stage3-arm64/)), but _all_ binaries (libraries and executables) have been rebuilt to target the Raspberry Pi 3 B's BCM2837 SoC specifically (the `/etc/portage/make.conf` file used on the image may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/make.conf), augmented by the [custom profile's](#profile) [`make.defaults`](https://github.com/sakaki-/rpi3-overlay/tree/master/profiles/targets/rpi3/make.defaults)).
 The CHOST on the image is `aarch64-unknown-linux-gnu` (per [these notes](https://wiki.gentoo.org/wiki/User:NeddySeagoon/Pi3#Getting_Started)).
-All packages have been brought up to date against the Gentoo tree as of 28 January 2017.
+All packages have been brought up to date against the Gentoo tree as of 9 July 2017.

 > Note: the CFLAGS used for the image build is `-march=armv8-a+crc -mtune=cortex-a53 -O2 -pipe`.
 You can of course re-build selective components with more aggressive flags yourself, should you choose.
 As the SIMD FPU features are standard in ARMv8, there is no need for `-mfpu=neon mfloat-abi=hard` etc., as you would have had on e.g. the 32-bit ARMv7a architecture.
 Note that AArch64 NEON also has a full IEEE 754-compliant mode (including handling denormalized numbers etc.), there is also need for `-ffast-math` flag to fully exploit the FPU either (again, unlike earlier ARM systems).
 Please refer to the official [Programmer’s Guide for ARMv8-A](http://infocenter.arm.com/help/topic/com.arm.doc.den0024a/DEN0024A_v8_architecture_PG.pdf) for more details.